Sustainable-Solutions-Lab/global-lorenz/README.md

 3. Calculate the fraction of country population with income < y using the country Lorenz curve
 4. Sum across all countries weighted by population
 5. Result: global cumulative distribution function
+6. Fit global Lorenz curve to this distribution using population-weighted objective

 ### Applications